 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Climax Springs has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Climax Springs has few renters and college students.
 But the biggest reason it is quieter in Climax Springs than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Climax Springs may be for you.

-In terms of college education, Climax Springs ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Climax Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

-Climax Springs is an extremely ethnically-diverse town.
+Climax Springs is a somewhat ethnically-diverse town.
 The people who call Climax Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Climax Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Climax Springs include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+The greatest number of Climax Springs residents report their race to be White.
+Important ancestries of people in Climax Springs include Irish, German, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Climax Springs is English.
 Other important languages spoken here include African languages and Arabic.